-TABLE 8

-ADJUSTMENT OF RGGI STATE CO_2 Emissions from Importing More Power
+TABLE 8 ADJUSTMENT OF RGGI STATE ${\rm CO_2}$ Emissions from Importing More Power (Million MWh)

-(Million MWh)

-2007 2007 2007 2015 2015 2015 Change Added

-Generation Demand Imports Generation Demand Imports in MM tons

-Imports CO_2

-328.2 353.7 25.5 293 342.4 49.4 23.9 11
+2007 Generation 0 Added MM tons CO 2 328.2 353.7 25.5 293 342.4 49.4 23.9 11

-NOTE: Conve reion of M Wh to mote ia tons of CO in DIM/EIS (2016) and raga amiggia n rate of generat

 NOTE: Conversion of MWh to metric tons of CO2 is PJM/EIS (2016) average emission rate of generation of 1,014 pounds/MWh in 2015 divided by 2,204.6 pounds/metric tons or 0.46.

 SOURCE: U.S. EIA (2016a) Detailed State Electricity Data, 1990 to 2015.

 CO2 emissions are down across the country.
 A number of major EPA regulations have been implemented since 2009.
-Electric power plants have seen the most impact from regulation including the Mercury & Air Transport Standard (MATS), the Cross State Air Pollution Rule (CSAPR), the Carbon Pollution Standard for New Power Plants that established New Source Performance Standards (NSPS), and the Clean Power Plan (CPP), all aimed at reducing the use of coal and forcing the closure of older, smaller power plants that were not worth upgrading with expensive new filtration equipment, given the low cost of natural gas.
+Electric power plants have seen the most impact from regulation including the Mercury & Air Toxics Standard (MATS), the Cross State Air Pollution Rule (CSAPR), the Carbon Pollution Standard for New Power Plants that established New Source Performance Standards (NSPS), and the Clean Power Plan (CPP), all aimed at reducing the use of coal and forcing the closure of older, smaller power plants that were not worth upgrading with expensive new filtration equipment, given the low cost of natural gas.

 The question is how much of the improvement in power plant emission reduction was caused by EPA regulations.
 As shown in Figure 3, nominal natural gas prices dropped significantly starting about 2009, driven by an increase in supply from the deployment of hydraulic fracturing and horizontal well drilling technology in shale formations.
 The types of coal used for electric generation have no other significant uses, and price tends to be stable because electric demand does not vary much from year to year.
-Natural gas has a number of high volume uses, such as, for industrial feedstock, and is a primary fuel for heating.
+Natural gas has a number of high volume uses, such as for industrial feedstock and as a primary fuel for heating.
 Heating demand can vary significantly from year to year.
 For example, very cold temperatures in the winter of 2014 caused a spike in demand and price.
-Lower overall natural gas prices played a major role in the switch from coal to natural gas for electric generation starting in 2009, and regulations impacted generation capacity starting in 2012.
+Lower overall natural gas prices played a major role in the switch from coal to natural gas